 - Poor black screen uniformity – some clouding and backlight bleed.
 Turning on the TV’s local dimming feature improves screen uniformity and reduces clouding/backlight bleed

 - Some slight blooming around white text against a black background

-Bottom Line: The LG SM9000 is a very good 4K TV with commendable performance with most video images, with the exception of viewing dark content in a dark room setting which renders blacks with a grayish overtone.
-This is less of an issue when viewing this TV a well-lit room.
+Bottom Line: The LG SM9000 is a very good 4K TV with commendable performance when viewing most video images, with the exception of viewing dark content in a dark room setting which renders blacks with a grayish overtone.
+This is less of an issue when watching this TV in a well-lit room.
 Color reproduction is impressive on this display delivering a vibrant and accurate color presentation.
-Impressive detail, clarity and image definition.
+In addition, impressive picture detail, clarity and image definition round out its performance.
 The IPS panel enables wide viewing angles with minimal color fading and contrast loss.

 - With stand: (W x H x D) 57.3″ x 35.7″ x 12.8″